DataDog/integrations-core/windows_service/README.md

 ### Installation

-The Windows Service check is packaged with the Agent, so simply [install the Agent][1] on your Windows hosts.
+The Windows Service check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Windows hosts.

 ### Configuration